jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

   def logical_false():
       return True
   ```
-  and the terminal shows an [AssertionError](./ASSERTION_ERROR.md) since `logical_false` currently returns a different value from what is expected
+  and the terminal shows an [AssertionError](./ASSERTION_ERROR.md) since the `logical_false` function currently returns a different value from what is expected
 - update the return value to `False` and the terminal shows passing tests
   ```python
   def logical_false():